Clinical Trials Logo

 Quan H, Li B, Couris CM, Fushimi K, Graham P, Hider P, Januel JM, Sundararajan V. Updating and validating the Charlson comorbidity index and score for risk adjustment in hospital discharge abstracts using data from 6 countries.
 Am J Epidemiol.
 2011 Mar 15;173(6):676-82. doi: 10.1093/aje/kwq433.
 Epub 2011 Feb 17. — View Citation

 Reade MC, Eastwood GM, Bellomo R, Bailey M, Bersten A, Cheung B, Davies A, Delaney A, Ghosh A, van Haren F, Harley N, Knight D, McGuiness S, Mulder J, O'Donoghue S, Simpson N, Young P; DahLIA Investigators; Australian and New Zealand Intensive Care Society Clinical Trials Group.
 Effect of Dexmedetomidine Added to Standard Care on Ventilator-Free Time in Patients With Agitated Delirium: A Randomized Clinical Trial.
 JAMA.
 2016 Apr 12;315(14):1460-8. doi: 10.1001/jama.2016.2707.
-Erratum in: JAMA.
+Erratum In: JAMA.
 2016 Aug 16;316(7):775. — View Citation

 Reade MC, Finfer S. Sedation and delirium in the intensive care unit.
 N Engl J Med.
 2014 Jan 30;370(5):444-54. doi: 10.1056/NEJMra1208705.
-Review. — View Citation
+No abstract available. — View Citation

 Roggenbach J, Klamann M, von Haken R, Bruckner T, Karck M, Hofer S. Sleep-disordered breathing is a risk factor for delirium after cardiac surgery: a prospective cohort study.
 Crit Care.
 2014 Sep 5;18(5):477. doi: 10.1186/s13054-014-0477-1. — View Citation